 5.1.
-How does management organize and measure work to enable your workforce to: 1) develop to their full potential, aligned with the organization's objectives, strategies, and action plans; and 2) promote cooperation, initiative, empowerment, teamwork, innovation, and your organizational culture?
+How does management organize and measure work to enable your workforce to:1) develop to their full potential, aligned with the organization's objectives, strategies, and action plans; and 2) promote cooperation, initiative, empowerment, teamwork, innovation, and your organizational culture?

 The majority of the agency's service requirements are mandated by state legislation, federal regulations, bond rating agencies, and authoritative accounting organizations.
 Furthermore, many of the mandates require the delivery of a service or product within a specified time frame.
 However, senior management recognizes the value and importance of its staff providing quality service.
-Because staffing levels have been affected by normal attrition and retirement, and by diminishing budget resources, senior management used this as an opportunity to review certain service requirements and "realign" staffing needs whenever possible.
-Innovative options such as temporary employment and part-time employment has allowed the agency to maintain quality service and meet employees changing needs.
+Because staffing levels have been affected by normal attrition, retirement and by diminishing budget resources, senior management used this as an opportunity to review certain service requirements and "realign" staffing needs whenever possible.
+Innovative options such as temporary employment and part-time employment has allowed the agency to maintain an acceptable level of quality in its services.